SpaghettiRebel/mateforge/README.md

 MateForge — a unique place for searching for creative collaborations.

-It's new modern ecosystem for indi-authors for your professional growth.
+It's new modern ecosystem for indie authors' professional growth.